GenericMappingTools/gmt/doc/rst/source/supplements/potential/gpsgridder.rst

 **gpsgridder** grids 2-D vector data such as GPS velocities by using a coupled model based on 2-D elasticity.
-The degree of coupling can be tuned by adjusting the effecting Poisson's ratio.
+The degree of coupling can be tuned by adjusting the effective Poisson's ratio.
 The solution field can be tuned to extremes such as incompressible (1), typical elastic (0.5) or even an unphysical value of -1 that basically removes the elastic coupling of vector interpolation.
 Smoothing is offered via the optional elimination of small eigenvalues.